The Blood Sword: Plot

 Hua Jianxiong becomes bitter enemies with Situ Mowen after the latter killed Shengnu.
 He also encounters Taxue by chance, falls in love with her, and marries her.
 However, they incur the jealousy of Si-ao, the daughter of the Hua family's servant Guipu, because she has a crush on Hua Jianxiong.
 In the meantime, Hua Yingxiong resolves the feud and becomes an ally of Chi Lianyingwang, the Chi family patriarch.
-He also accepts Chi's son, Chi Yan, as his apprentice.
+He also accepts Chi Lianyingwang's son, Chi Yan, as his apprentice.
 He also develops a crush on Ziyi, one of the Chi family's mercenaries, because she resembles Jieyu in appearance.

 Hua Wenying had actually survived and was renamed Qiongtian.
 She was raised by Yuanlaowang of the Hell School and groomed to become the school's leader.
 She developed a cruel and treacherous personality under Yuanlaowang's influence and eventually murdered her foster father to secure her position in the Hell School.
 She pretends to love Situ Mowen and manipulates him to help her.
 With support from Situ Mowen and the Japanese Iga School's ninjas, Qiongtian leads the Hell School to attack other martial arts schools in her ambition to dominate the jianghu.
 She also incites conflict between Situ Wuliang (Situ Mowen's "father") and the Iga School, after discovering that Situ Mowen is actually the biological son of the Iga School's leader.

 The Huas combine forces with the Chi family and other schools to resist the Hell School and its allies.
 Hua Yingxiong restores peace in the jianghu after defeating and reluctantly killing his evil daughter.